What Was the Bank Bailout Bill?

-For an explanation of the events that led to the crisis, read Financial Crisis Timeline, Could the Mortgage Crisis and Bailout Have Been Prevented? and What Was the Global Financial Crisis of 2008?
+These articles explain the events that led to the crisis: Financial Crisis Timeline, Could the Mortgage Crisis and Bailout Have Been Prevented?, and What Was the Global Financial Crisis of 2008?

 When the bill was introduced, many legislators wanted to save the taxpayer $700 billion.
 Here is a discussion of many of them and their probable impacts.